-External auditors combine first-rate people skills with a high level of attention to detail to help businesses of all types and sizes achieve their performance potential
+External auditors combine strong interpersonal skills with a high level of attention to detail to help businesses of all types and sizes achieve their performance potential

 Although essentially a qualified accountant, your auditing work will extend beyond financial audit as you'll work with clients to help them identify and manage risks across all areas of their business.

-External audit is sometimes referred to, or grouped with, 'assurance' services; the role of an external auditor is similar, although distinct from, that of an internal auditor, chartered accountant or management consultant.
+External audit is sometimes referred to, or grouped with, 'assurance' services; the role of an external auditor is similar to, although distinct from, that of an internal auditor, chartered accountant or management consultant.

 Types of external audit work